Periodicity of d-cluster-tilted algebras: Introduction

 For $d=1$, the same conclusions were obtained by Buchweitz \cite{Buch} under the assumption (needed for (2) and (3)) that $\Lambda$ has Hochschild dimension $d+1=2$.
-He then applies it to an additive generator $T$ of the finite-type category $\B = CM(R)$ for a simple hypersurface singularity $R$ of dimension $2$ in order to deduce the periodicity of the preprojective algebras of Dynkin type.
-For $d=2$, we can again take $\B = CM(R)$ for an odd-dimensional isolated Gorenstein hypersurface (see \cite{Yosh} for instance).
+He then applies it to an additive generator $T$ of the finite-type category $\B = \CM(R)$ for a simple hypersurface singularity $R$ of dimension $2$ in order to deduce the periodicity of the preprojective algebras of Dynkin type.
+For $d=2$, we can again take $\B = \CM(R)$ for an odd-dimensional isolated Gorenstein hypersurface (see \cite{Yosh} for instance).
 Since Eisenbud's matrix factorization theorem \cite{Eis} implies that $\Omega^2 \cong Id$ on $\uB$ in this case, any $2$-cluster-tilting object in $\uB$ is automatically $2$-periodic and thus has a stable endomorphism algebra which is periodic of period $4$.
 Existence of $2$-cluster-tilting objects in this setting has been studied by Burban, Iyama, Keller and Reiten \cite{BIKR}.
 We will discuss this and other potential applications further in the final section.

 We typically work with right modules, unless noted otherwise.
 In this case morphisms are written on the left and composed from right to left.
-We also follow this convention for morphisms in abstract categories, as well as for paths in quivers.
+We also follow this convention for morphisms in abstract categories.
+For a category $\A$, we shall write $\A(X,Y)$ for the set of morphisms from $X$ to $Y$ in $\A$, and we shall write $\Hom_{\A}(-,-)$ for the morphism sets in categories of functors on $\A$, such as $\rmod \A$.
+Likewise $\Tor^{\A}(-,-)$ and $\Ext_{\A}(-,-)$ will be reserved for $\A$-modules.
+We also follow the convention of writing $\Omega_{\A} M$ for the syzygy of an $\A$-module $M$ in order to distinguish it from the syzygy operator on $\A$ (provided this makes sense), which we write simply as $\Omega$.